petapp

 Unique Opportunities in the Dating App Industry

-This presents an interesting dynamic where only three large holding companies own the vast majority of all online dating traffic.
-As a technopreneur, if you do decide to implement an exit strategy, the more companies willing to court you will provide more opportunities and the selling price of your platform will definitely be valued at a more appropriate level.
-All you have to do is sit back and let them negotiate themselves for a better price!
+This presents an interesting triopoly where only three large holding companies own the vast majority of all online dating traffic in the world.
+As a technopreneur, if you decide to have an exit strategy, the more established companies willing to court you will provide better opportunities for your project to be valued at a fair price.
+Sit back, relax, and let them negotiate each other!

 My Own Personal Hell Experience Using Dating Apps

-What happens when we are given an infinite amount of choices with almost zero consequences?
-What happens to a relationship in the end where they had first met in an environment of unlimited choices?
+What happens when we are given an infinite amount of choices with zero consequences?
+What happens to a relationship that first started in an environment of unlimited choices?
+How many people say their favorite food is a particular dish in a buffet restaurant?

-When we are given too many options and too much competition, we get paralysis of analysis.
+Too many options and too much competition, gives us paralysis of analysis.
 Extensive research on choice paralysis has been conducted by numerous retailers and have concluded that 3 options are the best.
 Any more and our puny brains cannot function properly.
+But even if you were in the app user’s top three choices, it will be impossible to find you again.
+Which makes me begin to seriously consider what is the real intention of the dating platform.

-Another factor is the type of environment that dating apps are facilitating.
-I use Tinder as an example because it’s the #1 dating app in the world, but it applies to all other dating applications as well.
-In Tinder’s defense, it has tried to facilitate other preferences for meeting offline throughout the years, but it’s not easy to get away from the original general user usage intention: hooking up.
+Another factor to consider is the type of environment that dating apps are facilitating.
+I use Tinder as an example because it’s the #1 popular dating app in the world, but it applies to all other dating applications as well.
+In Tinder’s defense, it has tried to facilitate other preferences, but the devil is in the details.
+As a for-profit corporation they are going to gravitate towards their best money making stream: flings and hook ups.
+Sex sells.

-In recent years it’s released an “Explore” function to help users meet each other for reasons such as ‘let’s be friends’, but looking at the other options ‘looking for love’, ‘free tonight’, and ‘coffee date’, we can clearly see where Tinder is leaning towards in preferences: facilitating hook ups.
+In recent years Tinder has released an “Explore” page to help users meet each other for reasons such as ‘let’s be friends’, but looking at the other options: ‘looking for love’, ‘free tonight’, and ‘coffee date’, we can clearly see what Tinder is doing: facilitating hook ups.

 Problems in the Online Dating Apps

 I am a hardcore sapiosexual.
 Meaning, I am sexually attracted to intelligence.
-It doesn’t matter how amazing your other traits are, if you cannot hold a conversation, or lack background general knowledge, or if I find myself repeatedly explaining my references to you, I immediately lose all attraction for that person.
-It goes with male friends as well(I am straight, if you couldn’t tell by now).
+It doesn’t matter how amazing your other traits are, if you’re not an intellectual, I immediately lose all attraction for that person.
+I have even higher standards for my male friends; call me sexist.

 So, most of the time on Tinder, I initiate conversations to test the waters.
 Unfortunately, it seems my standards are too high for me to have a desire to ask someone out on a date.
-I always ask for a coffee date, not because I’m cheap, but because I need more time to pick their brains again; an endless game of capture the (red) flag(s).
+Once in a blue moon I’ll match with someone who piques my interest.
+I always ask for a coffee date, because I need more time to pick their brains again; an endless game of capture the (red) flag(s) and disappointments.
+Maybe I should start saving up for an ai robot wife.

-As you can imagine, I waste so much time just trying to filter potential partners based on my preferences.
-At this point, I don’t even expect much success and I hardly put in any effort nowadays.
-But I was still able to make use of such ‘wasted time’ by conducting some questionnaires to my female Tinder users.
-I have spent months interacting with them and it seems they all have some similar pain points:
+As you can imagine, I used to waste so much time just trying to filter potential conversationalists.
+At this point, I’ve lost all hope and I hardly put in any effort nowadays.
+Also the amount of fake profiles and catfishing is getting out of hand as well.
+But, I was still able to make use of such ‘wasted time’ by asking the same questions to my fellow female users.
+I have spent months interacting with them and they all converge to these 3 pain points:

 1. Too much time is wasted in filtering